Brockenhurst

 Where to eat and drink in Brockenhurst

 Brockenhurst is full of delicious places to eat.
-From quiant cafes and tearooms down the highstreet, to luxurious restaurants at the hotels dotted around the village, such as Le Blaireau at Careys Manor and Beresfords Restaurant at Balmer Lawn Hotel, as well as independant restaurants too, including plenty of pubs to head to as well in and surrounding the village.
+From quaint cafes and tearooms in Brockenhurst high street, to luxurious restaurants at the hotels dotted around the village, such as Le Blaireau at Careys Manor and Beresfords Restaurant at Balmer Lawn Hotel, as well as independent restaurants too, including plenty of pubs to head to as well in and surrounding the village.

 Getting to Brockenhurst